What's behind the red pins celebrities wore at the Oscars

 "The pin symbolizes collective support for an immediate and permanent ceasefire, the release of all of the hostages and for the urgent delivery of humanitarian aid to civilians in Gaza," the group said in a statement.

 The group's website features an open letter to President Biden and members of Congress calling for immediate de-escalation and cease-fire in Gaza.
 The war started after the Oct.
-7 Hamas attack that killed more than 1,200 Israelis and captured about 240 hostages.
-Since then, Israel's military operations have killed more than 30,000 Palestiniansand displaced about 2 million people in Gaza.
+7 Hamas attack that killed more than 1,200 Israelis and captured about 240 hostages, according to the Israeli government.
+Since then, Israel's military operations have killed more than 30,000 Palestiniansand displaced about 2 million people in Gaza, according to the Gaza Health Ministry.
+The Israeli government currently opposes a cease-fire; Prime Minister Benjamin Netanyahu has previously said "[Israel's] security and the future of the Middle East require total victory" over Hamas.

 Other Oscar attendees who wore the pin include actor Mahershala Ali and director Ava DuVernay.
 Last month, Phoebe Bridgers, Lucy Dacus and Julien Baker of the band Boygenius wore the same pins at the Grammy Awards.